-As discussed above, the Foundation undertook coordination, planning, and administrative activities leading to the construction of the Memorial/Museum.
-LMDC has and will continue to allocate income from license fees to the Foundation to support the Foundation's ability to carry out these activities.
+As discussed above, the Foundation will undertake coordination, planning, and administrative activities leading to the construction of the Memorial/Museum.
+LMDC will allocate income from license fees to the Foundation to support the Foundation's ability to carry out these activities.
 This funding will only be used by the Foundation to carry-out HUD eligible activities.
 Licensing fees are expected to be received from publishers and others who make authorized use of images and other copyrighted materials that were created as part of the development of the Memorial and Cultural Program.

-Thousands of relatives and friends of the nearly 3,000 victims of September 11, 2001 and February 26, 1993 have and will continue to benefit from the memorial to their loved ones.
-Others immediately affected by the events, including survivors, and area residents and workers have and will continue to benefit from the project.
-This project has and will continue to benefit millions of visitors to the site by fostering greater public awareness of the attacks on September 11, 2001 and February 26, 1993 while having an even greater impact on the victims' families, survivors, area residents, New York City, and possibly beyond.
-Now, a world-class cultural destination, this project has and will continue to also benefit businesses, workers, residents, and visitors throughout Lower Manhattan.
+Thousands of relatives and friends of the nearly 3,000 victims of September 11, 2001 and February 26, 1993 will benefit from the memorial to their loved ones.
+Others immediately affected by the events, including survivors, and area residents and workers will also benefit from the project.
+This project will also benefit millions of visitors to the site by fostering greater public awareness of the events of the attacks on February 26, 1993 and September 11, 2001 and the impact on the victims' families, survivors, area residents, New York City, and beyond, and by creating a world-class cultural destination.
+This project will also benefit businesses, workers, residents, and visitors throughout Lower Manhattan.

 The implementation of the WTC Plan began in 2004 and will extend through 2020.
-The Memorial and Cultural Program portion of the WTC Plan, specifically the Memorial/Museum, began in 2004 and was completed in 2014.
+The Memorial and Cultural Program portion of the WTC Plan, specifically the Memorial/Museum, began in 2004 and will extend through 2012.
 The Foundation's activities will extend beyond the full implementation of the WTC Plan.

-The memorial and cultural institutions have and will continue to be funded with a combination of private funds donated by individuals and groups to the Foundation, public investment, and investment that will be made by cultural institutions located on the site.
-The Foundation will use its own resources to engage in fundraising for both public sector and private sector funds to accomplish its ongoing mission.
-Coordination, planning, and administrative activities will partly be funded through licensing fees expected to be received from publishers and others who make authorized use of images and other copyrighted materials that were created as part of the development of the Memorial and Cultural Program LMDC activities.
-These fees are considered Program Income, meaning that the income was earned as a result of LMDC / HUD grant-supported activities such as the Innovative Design Study and the Master Planning efforts.
+The memorial and cultural institutions will be funded with a combination of private funds donated by individuals and groups to the Foundation, public investment, and investment that will be made by cultural institutions that are selected to locate on the site.
+The Foundation will use its own resources to engage in fundraising for both public sector and private sector funds, and individual donations, to accomplish its mission.
+Coordination, planning, and administrative activities will be funded through licensing fees expected to be received from publishers and others who make authorized use of images and other copyrighted materials that were created as part of the development of the Memorial and Cultural Program LMDC activities.
+These fees are considered Program Income, meaning that the income was earned as a result of LMDC HUD grant supported activities such as the Innovative Design Study and the Master Planning efforts.
 This Program Income will be added to the total funds committed to LMDC's HUD grant without an allocation being made from LMDC's \$2.78 billion in Community Development Block Grant funds for this activity.